1. VAT activation

 5. Exceptions - assigning VAT into bank transfers

-If you receive an uncategorised bank transfer (such as iZettle or SumUp payment) to Holvi that does not have a VAT rate you may do the following:
+If you receive an uncategorised bank transfer (for example, a SumUp-payment) to Holvi that does not have a VAT rate, you may do the following:

 1. Create a new invoice in your Holvi account - receiver should be your own business